Last Updated on January 29, 2024 by Electricalvolt

 The hysteresis loss in the transformer core can be calculated using the below-given hysteresis loss formula.

 What is Eddy Current loss in the transformer?

 The flux that passes through the core induces a voltage of different magnitudes at various places on the surface of the core and the other conducting parts of the transformer.
 Because of potential differences at various places on the core surface, the current set up in the core.
 These currents set up in the core are called eddy currents.

 Because of eddy currents, heat loss equal to I2R loss occurs in the core.

 The eddy current loss depends on the square of the current flowing in the upper part of the core and the resistance of the core material.
 The solid sheet of the iron block has less resistance because of the larger cross-section area.
-The magnitude of the voltage induced in a solid block is more and as a result, the eddy current loss is more in the solid iron block.
+The magnitude of the voltage induced in a solid block is higher, and as a result, the eddy current loss is higher in the solid iron block.

 Why is the iron core of a transformer Laminated?

 To minimize the eddy current losses, the iron core is formed using several thin electrically insulated sheets called lamination.